Day 1 Arrival in Tralee

 Day 2 Tralee - Camp*11 Miles / 18 Km 5-7 Hrs 300 Metres

 Starting along a footpath next to the old Tralee Ship Canal, you soon pass Blennerville with its famous Windmill before climbing up the side of the Slieve Mish Mountains.
 From this vantage point, there are lovely views over the Atlantic Ocean.
-The trail now follows the rugged slopes of the mountain towards the small village of Camp.Compared to the rest of the route, the condition of this section of the trail can be quite muddy.
-There are ongoing efforts to improve the trail condition, but these improvements may not be in place yet for your hike.
+The trail now follows the rugged slopes of the mountain towards the small village of Camp.Although this walking tour as a whole is classed as 'Gentle', this particular hike is more 'Challenging'.
+Additionally, the condition on some sections of this hike can be quite muddy.

 Day 3 Camp - Annascaul11 Miles / 18 Km 5-7 Hrs 300 Metres